 XNC attributes can be attached to the complete file, to tools or to individual holes.
-The translation from Gerber is obvious, Gerber file attributes become XNC file attributes, Gerber aperture attributes become XNC tool attributes and Gerber graphics object attributes become XNC hole object attributes.
-(As the Gerber format is far richer as the XNC format no all Gerber attributes are useful for XNC files.)
-The content of the XNC standardized comments follows the syntax of the Gerber attributes.
+The translation from Gerber is obvious: Gerber file attributes become XNC file attributes, Gerber aperture attributes become XNC tool attributes and Gerber graphics object attributes become XNC hole object attributes.
+Of course, only the Gerber attributes applicable to drill layers are useful for XNC files.
+The body of the XNC standard comments follows the syntax of the body of the Gerber attributes, including character set and escapes.
 XNC files are then compatible with Gerber X2, and allows to include XNC files in X2 data sets seamlessly, without loss of information.
-Furthermore, re-using existing attributes simplifies the tasks of software developers.
+Re-using existing attributes simplifies the tasks of software developers.

 Note that XNC (and Gerber) indicate plating with a file attribute.
 This require that drill files are split between plated and non-plated.
-This attribute does not support mixed files, with both plated and non-plated holes, are not supported.
+Mixed files, with both plated and non-plated holes, are not supported.
 There is a good reason for that.
 A plating attribute indicates the presence of 'vertical' copper.
 The whole concept of X2 is that file structure - the presence and absence of material - is indicated by file attributes because they are simpler than object attributes: there is no need to specify the plating of each individual tool.
-(As a comparison, one could ask for all copper layers to be combined in a single file and distinguish the layers by indicating to which layer each object belongs, but this is obviously silly.)
-Mixed files are not supported because they make it needlessly complex to provide full information on the presence of the materials.
+(As a comparison, one could combine for all copper layers in a single file and indicate with an attribute to which layer each object belongs.
+This is possible.
+It is also silly.)
+Mixed files are not supported because they make things needlessly complex.